Shopify vs Squarespace

 Point-of-Sale (POS) – Shopify vs. Squarespace

-POS allows online businesses to sell in physical spaces (e.g., markets, physical stores, concerts, etc.) The use of POS also connects your selling hardware, such as a card reader, directly to your online store.
+POS allows online businesses to sell in physical spaces (e.g., markets, physical stores, concerts, etc.) POS also directly connects your selling hardware, such as a card reader, to your online store.
 This means your inventory and stock count automatically update without you needing to worry.

 Squarespace users can only use the “Square” card reader in the U.S.